FuouM/ReEzSynth/README.md

   - **Temporal NNF Propagation (Experimental)**: Intelligently re-uses information from the previous frame to initialize the current one, drastically reducing flicker and improving detail preservation.
   - **Sparse Feature Guiding (Experimental)**: Automatically detects and tracks key features in the video, creating an internal guide that "pins" the style to moving objects and prevents sliding textures.
 - **State-of-the-Art Pipeline**:
-  - **Bidirectional Synthesis & Blending**: Processes video in both forward and reverse passes and seamlessly merges them with a high-quality Poisson solver (LSQR/LSMR) to eliminate jitter.
+  - **Bidirectional Synthesis & Blending**: Processes video in both forward and reverse passes and seamlessly merges them with a choice of high-quality Poisson solvers to eliminate jitter.
   - **High-Quality Optical Flow**: Integrates modern optical flow models (RAFT, NeuFlow v2) for accurate motion tracking.
 - **Modern and User-Friendly**:
   - **YAML-based Projects**: Easily define and manage complex projects with simple configuration files for the command-line workflow.